eventer-neuroscience/eventer-fresh/content/authors/admin/_index.md

 Eventer enables rapid, reproducible and unbiased analysis of synaptic events.
 To further aid in enhancing reproducability across laboratories, this repository has been established to enable sharing of models trained across a range of model systems.

-Don’t hesitate to [get in touch](/faq#contact) if you would like to suggest/comment/ask us anything!.
+Don’t hesitate to [get in touch](/faq#contact) if you would like to suggest/comment/ask us anything and don't forget to click "**join the group**" [here](https://groups.google.com/g/eventer-neuroscience-announcements) to keep up to date with version releases and important information!

 Thanks,
 Team Eventer